haf/expecto/README.md

 test-case/parameter combination that failed into its *own* test (which isn't a property based test).

+FsCheck `Arb.Register` can't be used with Expecto because it is thread local and Expecto runs multithreaded by default.
+This could be worked around but `Arb.Register` is being depricated by FsCheck.
+The recommended way to register and use custom generators is to define `testPropertyWithConfig` functions like `testProp` above for each area with common generator use.
+This ensures the library will always be used in a thread safe way.

 #### Link collection

 These are a few resources that will get you on your way towards fully-specified